navikohli/learning-notes/books/designing-data-intensive-applications.md

 Different consistency models:

 * Linearizablity. _total order_ of operations: if the system behaves as if there is only a single copy of the data.
+Any two operations we can always say which one happened first.
 * Causality.
 Two events are ordered if they are causally related.
 Causality defines _a partial order_, not a total one (incomparable if they are concurrent).
+Causal order is not a total order.

 Linearizability is not the only way of preserving causality. **Causal consistency is the strongest possible consistency model that does not slow down due to network delays, and remains available in the face of network failures.**